 Oral health can have an impact on a wide range of different issues including nutrition, school attendance, sleep patterns and general health and wellbeing too.

-You can also find out more about how to care for your teeth, mouth and gums, at every stage of life on the following websites:
+You can also find out more about how to care for your teeth, mouth and gums, at every stage of life.

 Caring for your teeth, gums and oral health in pregnancy.

 NHS dental treatment for children is free so take your child for their first appointment as soon as their first milk tooth comes through.

 Getting into a good routine from the start is the best way to keep your children’s teeth and gums healthy and can help prevent problems from occurring.
 Here are the key things you need to know:

 - start brushing your baby's teeth as soon as they start to come through.
 First teeth usually appear around 4 to 6 months, but they can arrive sooner or later

 - by around the age of 3, children should have all 20 baby teeth.
 It is important to brush for at least 2 minutes, twice a day

 - try to do it just before bed and at another time that fits in with your routine such as first thing in the morning before breakfast